 - Obstructive Bureaucrat: The Empire is a highly sophisticated state but has accumulated quite a few pointless bureaucracies as have the individual electorate-counties due to its mass.
 An especially large number have cropped up in the Imperial Palace in Altdorf, all directed at controlling access to the Emperor.

 - Pyrrhic Victory: The Battle of Altdorf.
-Though the Empire ultimately prevailed against Nurgle's hordes, the capital was ruined, half of the population had died and Bretonnia had expended much strength in the Empire's defense.
+While the Empire ultimately prevailed against Nurgle's hordes, the capital was ruined, half of the population had died and Bretonnia had expended much strength in the Empire's defense.
 And Archaon was still coming with his own hordes.

 - Redshirt Army: The State Troops, with stats 3 all around and an average 7, do not particularly shine by their prowess on the battlefield and die in droves in the lore.
 Nonetheless one could consider them Badass Normal who through teamwork, discipline and numbers, can hold against anyone.
+Their respectable equipment and discipline also makes them better pound-for-pound than the foot soldiers of most other factions.

-- Skull for a Head: The famous Deaths Heads regiment of Halberdiers from Ostermark were ornate masks fashioned into the image of a grinning skull.
-This dates back to the time of the Vampire Wars where the members rebellious regiment wished to protect their identity from the Vlad von Carsteins informers.
+- Skull for a Head: The famous Death's Heads regiment of Halberdiers from Ostermark were ornate masks fashioned into the image of a grinning skull.
+This dates back to the time of the Vampire Wars where the members rebellious regiment wished to protect their identity from the Vlad von Carstein's informers.

 - Steampunk: The Empire has recently entered the era of steam power and sophisticated machinery.
 Its engineers, ever inventive, have created a number of more or less reliable machines such as mechanical horses or steam-powered tanks.